Declaration details of goods released for the procedure can be amended if necessary

 You will always receive a decision concerning your request for amendment after release.
 The decision will be either a decision on amendment after release or a rejection of a request for amendment after release.
 The decision will indicate the grounds on which Customs has accepted or rejected your request for amendment after release.

-Attach information on the case to the request for amendment after release.
+Customs may ask you to provide an attachment or information concerning the request for amendment after release.
 Depending on the reason for the request, this information may be e.g. a warehouse unloading report, a packing list, an invoice or other proof of the received goods that have been entered in the records.
 Upload the necessary information to Customs’ Attachment Upload Service or submit it as a message.
 Indicate the attachments in the request for amendment after release.

 What shall I do at the warehouse, if I notice that the goods I have received do not match the details in the declaration?